jonasxmartins/trading-indicators/README.md

-## This code is my contribution for the Quantitative Finance Club
+## This repository contains some of my past contributions to the Quantitative Finance Club.

 #### *aggregation.py* was a task given during the application process to the club.